LLNL/RAJA/docs/sphinx/user_guide/tutorial/offset-layout-5pt-stencil.rst

-The only difference between the CPU and GPU variants is that the RAJA macro ``RAJA_DEVICE`` is used to decorate the lambda expression with the ``__device__`` annotation, which is required when capturing a lambda for use in a GPU device environment.
+The only difference between the CPU and GPU variants is that the RAJA macro ``RAJA_DEVICE`` is used to decorate the lambda expression with the ``__device__`` annotation, which is required when capturing a lambda for use in a GPU device environment as we have discussed in other examples in this tutorial.

 One other point to note is that the CUDA variant in the exercise files uses Unified Memory and the HIP variant uses distinct host and device memory arrays, with explicit host-device data copy operations.
 Thus, new ``RAJA::View`` objects were created for the HIP variant to wrap the device data pointers used in the HIP kernel.
+Please see the exercise files for this example for details.